|

 • Location: West Sussex | Distance: 22 miles | Travel time: 40 minutes

-You can access the historic town of Arundel and its medieval castle by driving the A27 west of Brighton.
-Visiting Arundel Castle is the area’s highlight, and you’ll enjoy art, history, and stunning gardens in one location.
+Access the historic town of Arundel and its medieval castle by driving the A27 west of Brighton.
+Visiting Arundel Castle is the area’s highlight.
+Enjoy art, history, opulent castle rooms and stunning gardens in one location.
+Home to the Duke and Duchess of Norfolk, it’s best explored over four to five hours.

 Seven Sisters